Gannets Grassholm

 Request data

 1. Log in to your account.
-If you don’t have an account, fill in this form and we will review your request.
+If you don’t have an account, fill in this form and we will review your application.

-2. Browse the datasets here using the filters and select the datasets you would like to request.
+2. Browse the datasets here using the filters (instructions here) and select the datasets you would like to request.

 4. When the data owner(s) approve or decline your request, you will receive an email instructing you to check your “My account” page.
 If the data owner(s) have approved your request, you will be able to click to download the data on the dataset page.